18 Sep, 2023

 The BTC/USDT order book from Binance shows modest liquidity around the spot price, with more bids around the $25,000 mark.

-The question remains whether the strength of Bitcoin momentum will hold out in the current short-term bearish sentiments on the market.
+The question remains whether the strength of Bitcoin’s momentum will hold out in the current short-term bearish market sentiments.